lynseylin/wikidata-to-mongodb/README.md

 # wikidata-to-mongodb

 Introduction
-> Read from wikidata json file，and insert into mongodb。
+> Read from wikidata json file and insert into mongodb

 Requires
 > php: >=5.6.0